-Swarovski partners with Victoria & Albert Museum LOS ANGELES, Oct.
+Swarovski sponsors Victoria & Albert Museum LOS ANGELES, Oct.
 2, 2014 /PRNewswire/ -- Swarovski celebrates its long-standing relationship with Hollywood and the film industry by supporting the groundbreaking multimedia exhibition Hollywood Costume, opening to the public on October 2nd, 2014 in Los Angeles, CA.

 Sennheiser signs deal with Victoria & Albert Museum Album cover shoot for Aladdin Sane, 1973 Design by Brian Duffy and Celia Philo, make up by Pierre La Roche Photograph by Brian Duffy © Duffy ArchiveDavid Bowie has been at the forefront of the world of popular music for nearly 50 years, and his immense creativity positions him as one of the most innovative performers of all time.
 His work is marked by continual re-invention, intellectual depth, musical innovation and striking visual presentation.
 Re-tracing Bowie’s creativity and influences from all areas of art, the exhibition shows a wealth of material, including videos, stage costumes, album covers, stage sets, photographs and of course Bowie’s music.
 For this, the exhibition’s curators, V&A’s Victoria Broackes and Geoffrey Marsh, were given unprecedented access to the David Bowie Archive.